KasperStokholm/Hunt-for-the-Soju/README.md

 This project is released under the MIT License for copyright distribution and may be modified and re-released as see fit.

 This project was heavily inspired by the classic game of Snake and has been developed in Python with the use of the PyGame open-source library.
+Using inspiration for sources such as: https://www.edureka.co/blog/snake-game-with-pygame/